 - Founding life member of the Chinese Australian Historical Society Inc.

-- Manuscript reviews for Journal of Australian Studies, Queensland Review, Journal of Australian Colonial History and History Australia
+- Manuscript reviews for Australian Historical Studies, Journal of Colonialism and Colonial History, New Zealand Journal of History, Journal of Australian Studies, Queensland Review, Journal of Australian Colonial History and History Australia

 - Australian Historical Association